 Marketing professionals solve a fundamental problem — how to connect a product or service to its customers.
 In a marketplace crowded with millions of messages, ideas must be innovative to grab the attention of consumers.
 Marketing majors develop communication, problem solving and critical thinking skills in the classroom and have opportunities to gain hands-on experience with real-world clients.
+The University of Tulsa’s marketing degree program helps students learn these skills and offers specialization in global supply chain management and digital marketing and analytics.

 Marketing professionals listen to the needs and desires of consumers, and then develop goods and services for the marketplace and the systems to promote and distribute those goods and services.
 Marketing students combine marketing knowledge, analytical and creative problem-solving skills, an interest in people and a tolerance for the constantly shifting marketplace.
 Those with an affinity for creativity, strategy and teamwork will work alongside an encouraging faculty in the marketing program at The University of Tulsa.